creativetimofficial/nuxt-argon-dashboard-laravel-bs4/nuxt-argon-dashbord-laravel/docs/README.md

 #### Steps to install

+<b>Note:</b>
+As many packages are deprecated on Node.js v16.x or higher make sure you are using Node.js 14.x(recommended) before strarting this installation.

 1. Navigate to your Nuxt Argon Dashboard project folder: `cd your-nuxt-argon-dashbord-project`
 2. Install project dependencies: `npm install`
 3. Create a new .env file: `cp .env.example .env`